appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-oauth-tokens.md

 1. Create a new REST API(`api_authToken`) from the **Queries** tab.

 2. Configure the HTTP request method and URL according to your specific server provider's requirements.
+The authorization endpoint validates users based on their email and password, allowing entry only to authorized individuals.

 <dd>